jplineb/Fever-Detector-COVID-Challenge/blog_post/README.md

 ### Enclosure
 The enclosure we selected for this project was selected based on its features and price.
 The  **Miuzei Case** includes a fan and 4 aluminum heat sinks for cooling.
 This case also includes a 15W power supply which covered that component.
 The IO on this enclosure is really easy to access.

-### Misc
-Some components that we had to purchase that are generic:
-* MicroSD Card
-	* Usually you want to choose at least a UHS Speed Class 3
-	* Need at least A2 read speed
-	* Rated at 90MB/s
-* Breadboard Cables
-	* Anything will work

 ### Prototype development
 In order to have a test bed for developing code, I built a testbed to hold the sensors while we were finishing designing and prototyping the 3D printable enclosure.